-Fetal-death data are obtained directly from copies of original reports of fetal deaths received by NCHS, with the exception of New York State (excluding New York City), which began submitting State-coded data in 1980.
+Fetal-death data are obtained directly from copies of original reports of fetal deaths received by NCHS, except New York State (excluding New York City), which began submitting State-coded data in 1980.
 Fetal-death data are not published by NCHS for the Virgin Islands and Guam.